raulmonti/FIG/tests/parser/README.txt

         copying when not needed.
 TODO    Initialize variables with constant expressions and not only numbers.
 TODO    Bad typing should quit the parser, as well as bad naming.
+TODO    Verify initializations out of range for variables.

 #-------------------------------------------------------------------------------